Greetings,

 Apart from the "thees" and the "haths" he uses words that are commonly used by all of us but by cunningly rearranging the order he comes up with combinations that make lovers weep and thousands of school children yawn and look out the window.

-My language is SNOMED CT, the systematised nomenclature of medical and clinical terms, it is the Australian Government standard; it is a concept based numerical taxonomy that allows me to map Myocardial infarction to heart attack to ataque del corazón which is Spanish for the same thing.
+SNOMED CT, the systematised nomenclature of medical and clinical terms, it is the Australian Government standard; it is a concept based numerical taxonomy that allows me to map Myocardial infarction to heart attack to ataque del corazón which is Spanish for the same thing.

 With SNOMED CT I can use a numerical hierarchy to describe a second degree deep tissue burn between you second and third toe on you left food treated with antibiotics available in blister packs of thirty prior to amputation after the onset of gangrene….
 You get my point.